Skip to content

 Frequently asked questions

-We cover 3 Czech Republic visa routes across the work, study, family, business, and residence categories.
+We cover 3 Czech Republic visa routes in these categories: sponsored work, skilled migration, and entrepreneur.
 Each one links to its primary government source and carries a last-reviewed date.

 1 of the 3 Czech Republic routes we cover can be pursued without an employer sponsor, which helps if you do not have a job offer yet.
 The remaining 2 are employer-sponsored.